 You can perform this step using your editing software.
 If yours doesn’t come with this option, look for a separate program that has a saving or conversion option.
 The common one is Paint in Windows.
 If you hired a freelancer to help you with the edits, they can help you with the conversion as well

-- Engrave your photo
+- Laser Engrave a photo

 Finally, send your Bitmap file to your laser machine and watch the magic happen.
 The file can be sent either directly to the laser through a wireless connection or cable or using a USB drive.
 Set your parameters, start your laser, and wait for the results.
 If it’s your first time using the laser engraver, you may want to test it out with some throw-away materials first just to ensure everything is set up correctly before engraving on your actual material